VisionsOfficial/Human-Centric-Rulebook/contractual framework/README.md

 #### [private] DELETE /api/termsofuse/

-> Creates new Terms of Use
+> Deletes Terms of Use

 ##### Body fields